marckean/AzurePolicy/README.md

 ```

-Why we're using a PowerShell script, because the nested templates have to live somewhere.
-For this, we're using Template Specs in Azure.
+Why we're using a PowerShell script because the nested templates have to live somewhere.
+For this, rather than using a storage account, we're using **Template Specs** in Azure.

 ## Deployment Scope